monsieurlopez/ebis_fullstack/README.md

-# ebis_techschool
-Exercises from the FullStack Developer Master's program directed by EBIS Business Techschool in collaboration with the University of Vitoria-Gasteiz.
+# FullStack Developer Master's Program

+# Directed by EBIS Business Techschool in collaboration with the University of Vitoria-Gasteiz.

+Repository created to manage all the exercises completed during the training program.